shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 #### Age and growth relationship

-The length-at-age was estimated for female and male Black Rockfish using data from collections sampling the commercial (trawl and non-trawl) and recreational fisheries off the coast of Oregon (Figure \ref{tab:len-age-data-sex} and Figure \ref{tab:len-age-sex-year}), with all lengths in fork length and all ages in years.
+The length-at-age was estimated for female and male Black Rockfish using data from collections sampling the commercial (trawl and non-trawl) and recreational fisheries off the coast of Oregon (Figure \ref{fig:len-age-data-sex} and Figure \ref{fig:len-age-sex-year}), with all lengths in fork length and all ages in years.
 Figure \ref{fig:len-age-fit} shows the predicted von Bertalanffy growth function (VBGF) fits to the data.
 Females grow larger than males and sex-specific growth parameters were estimated at the following values:

 \begin{centering}

-Females $L_{\infty}$ = 48.82 cm; $k$ = 0.18; $t_0$ = -2.00
+Females $L_{\infty}$ = 48.82 cm; $k$ = 0.18 per year; $t_0$ = -2.00

-Males $L_{\infty}$ = 44.88 cm; $k$ = 0.21; $t_0$ = -2.21
+Males $L_{\infty}$ = 44.88 cm; $k$ = 0.21 per year; $t_0$ = -2.21

 \end{centering}

 \vspace{0.5cm}

-The coefficient of variation of length by age fluctuated around 0.06 to 0.1 for the most well sampled ages and was similar for each sex (Figure \ref{tab:cv-lt-age}).
+The coefficient of variation of length by age fluctuated around 0.06 to 0.1 for the most well sampled ages and was similar for each sex (Figure \ref{fig:cv-lt-age}).
 When estimated in the models, these same values would often be produced, but it was ultimately determined it is more parsimonious to fix to 0.1 for both sexes.

 The estimated VBGF parameters provided initial values for the estimation of growth in the model, as all age and length data are included in the model.
 The $t_0$ value was fit to zero in the reference model in order to achieve more realistic $L_{\infty}$ and $k$ values.
 The resultant growth curves estimated by the model are presented in Figure \ref{fig:len-age-ss}.
 Sensitivity to fixing the growth parameters to the external values or estimating $t_0$ are explored through sensitivity analyses.